Wiki surveys: Open and quantifiable social data collection: Pairwise Wiki Surveys

-In addition, pairwise comparison has several practical advantages.
-First, pairwise comparison makes manipulation, or ``gaming," of results difficult because respondents cannot choose which prompts they will see; instead, this choice is made by our system.
-Thus, when there is a large number of possible items, a respondent would have to vote many times in order to even be presented with the item that she wishes to ``vote up" (or ``vote down")~\citep{hacker_matchin:_2009}.
-Second, pairwise comparison requires respondents to prioritize possible choices, preventing them from ``liking everything"---that is, because the respondent must select one of two discrete answer choices for each prompt, she is prevented from simply saying that she likes (or dislikes) every option equally strongly.
+Pairwise comparison also has several practical benefits.
+First, pairwise comparison makes manipulation, or ``gaming," of results difficult because respondents cannot choose which pairs they will see; instead, this choice is made by the instrument.
+Thus, when there is a large number of possible items, a respondent would have to respond many times in order to be presented with the item that she wishes to ``vote up" (or ``vote down")~\cite{hacker_matchin:_2009}.
+Second, pairwise comparison requires respondents to prioritize items---that is, because the respondent must select one of two discrete answer choices from each pair, she is prevented from simply saying that she likes (or dislikes) every option equally strongly.
 This feature is particularly valuable in policy and planning contexts, in which finite resources make prioritization of ideas necessary.
-Finally, voting on a series of pairwise comparisons is reasonably enjoyable, a common characteristic of many successful web-based social research projects~\citep{salganik_web-based_2009}.
-Perhaps because of these characteristics, pairwise comparison tools have become popular on the Web (e.g.,~\citet{lewry_kittenwar:_2007, weinstein_photocracy:_2009}).
+Finally, responding to a series of pairwise comparisons is reasonably enjoyable, a common characteristic of many successful web-based social research projects~\cite{salganik_web-based_2009, goel_real_2010}.